 I attended the Recurse Center twice – in Fall 2016 and Spring 2013.
 My first batch of Recurse Center (Hacker School at the time) was among the highest impact choices I’ve made.
 I was encouraged and supported in applying for (and giving) my first conference talk/workshop.
 I gained a huge support network (the alumni community).
 I dug into programming projects just for fun, including contributing to opensource for the first time.
 And I met my partner, Dan.
 It influenced a lot of the friends I’ve made and projects I’ve done in the years since my first batch.

 My second batch was less impactful, but very fun - which was the goal.
-I got to do a lot of pair programming, meet more people, encounter more new ideas, and decide I do like solving performance problems and that machine learning is more interesting than I expected.
+I did a lot of pair programming, met more new friends, encountered new ideas, and decided I like dissecting binary formats and solving performance problems.

-- Julia: static-analysis of Julia in Julia as a Research Asistant
+- Julia: static-analysis of Julia in Julia as a research assistant

-- Jane Street: internal tools as a Dev Intern
+- Jane Street: internal tools as an intern